phproberto/joomla-flysystem/README.md

 This repository does not contain a joomla installable package.
 It's the main source of the code used by a library that I will distribute as soon as a stable version is released.

+As soon as a packagist library is available I will update this to add information to use it through composer.

 ### Documentation. <a id="documentation"></a>

 I've created a nice [Documentation](https://phproberto.github.io/joomla-flysystem) with a lot of information to understand what is this and how to use it.